negoxygen/algo-pd/CONTRIBUTING.md

-# ALGO PD

-> Algorithms and Data Structures Solutions
-> Let us make this repo that have many solution many many many . :D
-> Everyone is highly encouraged to partipate in this project regardless of you knowledge.

 ## Getting Started with Hacktoberfest

 Hacktoberfest is a month-long celebration of open source, organised by Digital Ocean.

 These two resources have everything you need to learn about open-source, with a step-by-step guide to making your very first PR.
 Once you've got your feet wet, you're ready to come back and dive into Hacktoberfest fun!

-## Rules

-- Do not Solution.
-- Please make sure the solution is in correct folder .

 ## How to contribute

-Important:

-Please create your account here https://hacktoberfest.com/ and link you github account.

 1. First up you need to fork (make a copy) of this repo to your Github account.